 Customer Outcomes:

-The purpose of this section is to ensure that the coverholder possesses suitable attitudes, practices, processes and controls to deliver fair outcomes for customers.
+The purpose of this section is to ensure that the coverholder possesses suitable attitudes, practices, processes and controls to deliver good outcomes for customers.
 The auditor’s approach should be proportionate to both the size of the coverholder, any local regulatory requirements or market practices and the potential risks to consumers.

-The auditor should not only test against the information provided by the instructing managing agent, but should also advise on the culture of the coverholder, and should provide an overview of the appropriateness and effectiveness of their conduct risk framework.
+The auditor should not only test against the information provided by the instructing managing agent but should also advise on the culture of the coverholder and should provide an overview of the appropriateness and effectiveness of their conduct risk framework.

 Enhanced Review Only:

-Where a managing agent has advised the auditor to undertake an enhanced review of this section, it is expected that significantly more detail will be provided by the auditor.
+Where a managing agent has advised a “medium” or “high” conduct risk rating associated with products reviewed under the BAA/CAA, the auditor is to undertake an enhanced review of these products, it is expected that significantly more detail will be provided by the auditor proportionate with the increasing risk.
 Controls in place should be heightened, giving due regard to effective and proportionate product controls, appropriate to the level of product complexity, with consideration of the reasonable expectations of the customer.
 The auditor should also consider the potential Sales, Product and Service Risk posed by the distribution of the product, and management of the product throughout the lifecycle of the policy.

-For territories impacted by the IDD, Auditors will need to further consider the Enhanced Review requirements with the expectation that Coverholders framework will extend to incorporate the whole Distribution chain, and how the ethos of customer outcomes extends beyond their own capabilities.
+For territories impacted by the IDD, auditors will need to further consider the Enhanced Review requirements with the expectation that the coverholder,s framework will extend to incorporate the whole distribution chain, and how the ethos of customer outcomes extends beyond their own capabilities.

 Information to be provided: